madacol/aboutme/resume.md

   [Video](https://www.youtube.com/watch?v=joTXaflXwJw)

-  - Was in charge of researching and understanding how to implement the software and electronic systems.
+  - Researched how to implement the software and electronic systems.
   - Implemented various prototype at the software and electronic level.

 ## Education

 **Bachelor of Science, Mechanical Maintenance Engineering**\
-Universidad Nacional Experimental 'Rafael Maria Baralt' (2016)
+Universidad Nacional Experimental 'Rafael Maria Baralt' — (2016)

 ## Languages